What Is EDI?

 Using an EDI converter

-- During EDI conversion, the information from the source structure is transferred to the target structure using an individually created mapping.
+During EDI conversion, the information from the source structure is transferred to the target structure using an individually created mapping.

 In addition to the global EDIFACT standard, there are other regional or industry-specific standards.
 You can find an overview of these in our guide to EDI message standards.

-Some international EDI message formats are:
+Some international EDI formats for messages are:

 - EDIFACT (global)